autodesk-platform-services/aps-aecdm-tutorial/Connecting with Viewer and Advanced Queries/index.md

 > Regex is a good solution as it can address the variations of the response.
 Keep in mind that in GraphQL the response structure is flexible. ;)

-4. The list of ids is passed to Viewer.
-From Viewer's perspective, these values are available also as the **external id** property from each object.
+4. The list of ids is passed to the Viewer.
+From the Viewer's perspective, these values are available also as the **external id** property from each object.
 Since the Viewer uses the **dbId** in its methods, we can use the [getExternalIdMapping](https://aps.autodesk.com/en/docs/viewer/v7/reference/Viewing/Model/#getexternalidmapping-onsuccesscallback-onerrorcallback) function to retrieve the correlation between **dbIds** and **external ids**.

 > We have [this blog](https://aps.autodesk.com/blog/get-dbid-externalid) on external ids in Viewer.
 Feel free to check it out ;)

-5. With the list of **dbIds**, we can simply use Viewer's [isolate](https://aps.autodesk.com/en/docs/viewer/v7/reference/Viewing/Model/#getexternalidmapping-onsuccesscallback-onerrorcallback) and [fitToView](https://aps.autodesk.com/en/docs/viewer/v7/reference/Viewing/GuiViewer3D/#fittoview-objectids-model-immediate) methods to adjust the scene to focus in our elements.
+5. With the list of **dbIds**, we can simply use Viewer's [isolate](https://aps.autodesk.com/en/docs/viewer/v7/reference/Viewing/Model/#getexternalidmapping-onsuccesscallback-onerrorcallback) and [fitToView](https://aps.autodesk.com/en/docs/viewer/v7/reference/Viewing/GuiViewer3D/#fittoview-objectids-model-immediate) methods to adjust the scene to focus on our elements.

 Steps 4 and 5 are achieved with the snippet below: